Boston West Academy – the journey…

 Our journey has presented many challenges but with determination and relentless hard work over many years, whilst many initiatives have come and gone and within the demands of continuous school improvement, we have kept our philosophy central to our work.
 Barriers are there to be broken down – what are we if we don’t follow and stick to our principles and beliefs?

-As I frequently say to our children, ‘If you believe, you can achieve!’
+‘If you believe, you can achieve!’